Healing Well: Reconnect with your Life After Cancer

 If you are in a state of acute emotional distress and need more active intervention from mental health professionals, I will recommend that you seek assistance in your area.

-The Yoga and Talk® Group and online mentorship is not meant to be a substitute for ongoing in person psychotherapy, face to face social support, or advice from medical providers.
+The groups are not meant to be a substitute for ongoing in person individual psychotherapy, face to face social support, or advice from medical providers.

 If you are feeling suicidal, I want you to have the attentive support you need from practitioners in your community.
 Please contact the National Suicide Hotline for referrals online or at 800-273-8255 or call 911.

 Yes.
 Subscribe to my mailing list for a free weekly video or blog especially for cancer survivors.
 You may also want to participate in the Webinars or in my weekly Yoga Warriors Wednesday Class in Austin, Texas.